spellerberg/quire-rife/content/chapter3.md

 [^15]: Ivey, *The Texas Rangers: A Registry and History,* 73
 [^16]: Weaver, *Castro’s Colony,* 107
 [^17]: *The Corpus Christi Star,* (Corpus Christi, Tex.), November 14, 1848; *Texas Democrat* (Austin, Tex.), November 4, 1848
-[^18]: Mexican War pension records, Thomas Rife File, Daughters of the Republic of Texas Library at the Alamo, San Antonio, Texas; Spurlin, *[Texas Veterans in the Mexican War,* (Victoria, TX: C.D.
+[^18]: Mexican War pension records, Thomas Rife File, Daughters of the Republic of Texas Library at the Alamo, San Antonio, Texas; C.D.
+Spurlin, *[Texas Veterans in the Mexican War,* (Victoria, TX: C.D.
 Spurlin, 1984), 151
 [^19]: Frances R. Pryor, “Tom Rife, An 1890’s Custodian of the Alamo”, *STIRPES 35, Quarterly Publication of the Texas State Genealogical Society, No. 3, (September 1995),* 44; Statement of Service, Records of the Bureau of Pensions, Mexican War Pension Application Files, 1887-1926, Records of the Department of Veteran’s Affairs, RG 15, National Achieves and Records Administration, Washington,
 [^20]: Mexican War pension records, Thomas Rife File, DRT Library at the Alamo, San Antonio, Texas; Ivey, *The Texas Rangers: A Registry and History,* 73; Thomas Rife Record, Hill’s Company, Texas Mounted Volunteers, CMSR of Volunteer soldiers who served during the Mexican War in organizations from the State of Texas, 1845-1848, M278, Roll 17, Records of the United States Army Adjutant General’s Office, 1780-1917, RG 94, NARA
 [^21]: Thomas Rife Record, Hill’s Company, Texas Mounted Volunteers, CMSR of Volunteer soldiers who served during the Mexican War in organizations from the State of Texas, 1845-1848.